minoa-lang/reference/src/lexical-structure/keywords.md

 Keywords represent names within the code that have a special meaning in the language, such as declaring a function.

-There are 3 types of keywords:
+There are 4 types of keywords:
 - strong
 - reserved
 - weak
+- pattern

 ## Strong keywords [↵](#keywords-)